 BOLSA CHICA ECOLOGICAL RESERVE

-The 490 hectare Bolsa Chica Ecological Reserve (in Huntington Beach) were established by the California Department of Fish and Game in 1979.
+The 490-hectare Bolsa Chica Ecological Reserve (in Huntington Beach) was established by the California Department of Fish and Game in 1979.
 The first time I visited was with my friend Bao and on that occasion we found it to be popular with birders drawn by the presence of California gnatcatchers, Caspian terns, double-crested cormorants, great blue herons, great horned owls, least terns, light-footed rails, red-tailed hawks, savannah sparrows, snowy egrets, and snowy plovers (among other species).
 I’ve been back a few times since but only on the first visit did I spy sea hares slowly scooting across the floors of the shallow pools.
 Free public tours are offered each month by three organizations: The first Saturday at 9 am (by Amigos de Bolsa Chica), second Saturday at 10 am (by Bolsa Chica Conservancy), and the third Sunday at 10 am (by Bolsa Chica Land Trust).
 It’s open seven days a week from 9 am till 4 pm.

 Bolsa Chica Ecological Reserve is accessible via OCTA‘s 1 Line.